-4.14 - The umpire-in-chief shall order the playing field lights turned on whenever in such umpire's opinion darkness makes further play in daylight hazardous.
+4.14 - The Umpire-in-Chief shall order the playing field lights turned on whenever in such umpire's opinion that darkness makes further play in daylight hazardous.

-"The Right Call" Casebook -- Ruling: Try to turn lights on at the top of an inning.
+- Try to turn lights on at the top of an inning.
 However, if darkness makes further play hazardous "turn the lights on!"
-Don't wait until the home team finishes its turn at bat.

-- 4.15 A game may be forfeited by the umpire-in-chief of the game in progress to the opposing team when a team - - (1) being upon the field, refuses to start play within 10 minutes after the appointed hour for beginning the game, unless such delay, in the umpire's judgment is unavoidable; - "The Right Call" Casebook -- Example: Star pitcher is late; manager wants to wait 20 minutes for him/her.
-Not an acceptable reason. - (2) refuses to continue play unless game was terminated by the umpire; - "The Right Call" Casebook -- Example: Manager upset by umpires' calls or because he/she didn't wear his/her lucky shirt and refuses to continue. - (3) fails to resume play, after the game was halted by the umpire, within one minute after the umpire has called "Play"; - "The Right Call" Casebook -- Example: Rain delay, umpire says "play" but manager disagrees. - (4) fails to obey within a reasonable time the umpire's order to remove a player from the game; - "The Right Call" Casebook -- Ruling: One minute is a reasonable time. - (5) after warning by the umpire, willfully and persistently violates any rules of the game; - "The Right Call" Casebook -- Example: Encouraging base-runners to leave base early, violating substitution rule by using a courtesy runner, etc. - (6) employs tactics designed to delay or shorten the game. - "The Right Call" Casebook -- Example: Having his/her players confer on the pitcher's mound in the third inning as the sun sets in the west, and many more too numerous to list.
+Don't wait until the home team finishes its turn at bat. - 4.15 A game may be forfeited by the umpire-in-chief of the game in progress to the opposing team when a team - - (a) being upon the field, refuses to start play within 10 minutes after the appointed hour for beginning the game, unless such delay, in the umpire's judgment is unavoidable;

+EXAMPLE: Star pitcher is late; manager wants to wait 20 minutes for him/her.
+Not an acceptable reason.

+(b) refuses to continue play unless game was terminated by the umpire;

+EXAMPLE: Manager upset by umpires' calls or because he/she didn't wear his/her lucky shirt and refuses to continue.

+(c) fails to resume play, after game was halted by the umpire, within one minute after the umpire has called "Play";

+EXAMPLE: Rain delay, umpire says "play", but manager disagrees

+(d) after warning by the umpire, willfully and persistently violates any rules of the game;

+EXAMPLE: Encouraging base-runners to leave base early, violating substitution rule by using a courtesy runner, etc.

+(e) employs tactics designed to delay or shorten the game.

+EXAMPLE: Having his/her players confer on the pitcher's mound in the third inning as the sun sets in the west, and many more too numerous to list.
 Rule of Thumb: Do everything humanly possible to prevent a forfeit.
-Do not take the game away from the children, if possible.
+Do not take the game away from the children, if possible

-Challenger Division: Forfeits are not to be declared.
-Every effort must be made to play all games or scheduled to ensure compliance with the philosophy of the Little League Challenger Division.
+[CHALLENGER: Forfeits are not to be declared.
+Every effort must be made to play all games to ensure compliance with the philosophy of the Little League Challenger Division.
+Tee Ball: Forfeits are not to be declared.]

-- Please remember that the umpire-in-chief records a forfeit.
-However, all forfeits are subject to review by the Board of Directors. - 4.16 If a game cannot be played because of the inability of either team to: - (1) place nine players on the field before the game begins, and/or,

-(2) place at least one adult in the dugout as manager or acting manager, this shall not be grounds for automatic forfeiture, but shall be referred to the Board of Directors for a decision.
+- Although the umpire-in-chief may declare a forfeit for the violations in the Rule, at the local level, it is a reasonable practice for the U.I.C. to suspend the game and let the Board of Directors rule on the situation. - 4.16 If a game cannot be played because of the inability of either team to: - (a) Place nine players on the field before the game begins, and/or - (b) Place at least one adult in the dugout as manager or acting manager, this shall not be grounds for automatic forfeiture, but shall be referred to the Board of Directors for a decision.